clinical

 Seal Clinical is one platform where EDC, CTMS, and eTMF share a single data model.

 A patient visit isn't entered in EDC and then synced to CTMS.
 The visit is one object, visible in both contexts.
-When the coordinator marks the visit complete, the payment trigger fires automatically.
 When the monitor reviews the visit during their trip, they see the same data the data manager sees.
 When someone needs to understand what happened, they don't reconcile—they look.

 A protocol deviation isn't a note in a trip report that someone later copies into a tracking spreadsheet.
 The deviation is a first-class entity linked to the visit, the subject, the site, and the protocol version.
 When you query for deviations, you get all of them—regardless of which workflow created them.